kineviz-3D-human-pose-tracking/3d-ai-powered-pose-tracking/README.md

 There are two steps:

-* First create a detector by chosing one of the models form SupportedModels, including MoveNet.
+* First create a detector by choosing one of the models from SupportedModels, including MoveNet.

             const model = poseDetection.SupportedModels.MoveNet;
             const detector = await poseDetection.createDetector(model);